-This 100-year-old adobe will be seismically strengthened in accordance with the Unreinforced Masonry Act, preserving it for future generations.
-The Downie museum currently offers visitors a 15-minute video overview on the history of Carmel Mission.
-On display are artifacts and items dating back to the 1700’s that were unearthed during the first restoration period.
-The museum currently houses the Mission’s main restrooms which will be relocated to double the museum exhibit space and two ADA family restrooms will be built on the storage rooms on the west side of the building.
+This 100-year-old adobe was seismically strengthened in accordance with the Unreinforced Masonry Act, preserving it for future generations.
+The Roof reinforced and the fireplace was restored.
+The museum previously housed the Mission’s main restrooms which were relocated, doubling the museum exhibit space.
+Interior doorways were found opening up the Museum to its original floor plan.
+Two ADA family restrooms were built in the storage rooms on the west side of the building.

 The Carmel Mission Foundation is hoping to work with the Carmel Mission Parish, in exploring designs for the expanded exhibit space, to include the re-creation of Harry Downie’s workshop previously viewed through a small window in the west wall.
 In addition, many of the artifacts dating back to the 1700’s, that were recovered during earlier restorations, will require additional conservation before returning to the restored Downie Museum

-The goal of the Carmel Mission Foundation is to complete the Downie Museum and Basilica Forecourt restoration project in time to celebrate the momentous 250th anniversary of the founding of the Carmel Mission this fall.
+The Carmel Mission Foundation successfully completed the Downie Museum and Basilica Forecourt restoration project in time to celebrate the momentous 250th anniversary of the founding of the Carmel Mission this fall.

-Surrounding the Downie Museum is the 6,800 square foot Basilica Forecourt, untouched since 1936.
+Surrounding the Downie Museum is the 6,800 square foot Basilica Forecourt, originally built in 1936.
 This is the main entrance courtyard to the renowned museums and Basilica.
-The Forecourt needs accessibility upgrades, as required by law.
-Drainage solutions will prevent water that currently floods the Basilica and pools under the Baptistry and Bell Tower during heavy rains.
+The Forecourt needed accessibility upgrades, as required by law.
+Drainage solutions will now prevent water that previously flooded the Basilica and pooled under the Baptistry and Bell Tower during heavy rains.
 Grading and paving will be completely redone to provide an ADA accessible, hazard-free walk to the Basilica, Cemetery, and Museums.
-After the original concrete surface of the Forecourt has been removed, and exterior fire lines, utilities, sewer, and drainage trenched in, minor grade alterations will be made by bringing in fill to reduce the steepness of the slope from the entrance gate for the purpose of meeting the Americans with Disabilities Act (ADA) requirements.
-An accessible, step-free ramp will be constructed and connect the courtyard to the fountain, gardens, and Downie Museum.
-We will address drainage issues, leaking fountains, and will resurface the entire Basilica Forecourt with a new concrete/river stone surface with brick borders to resemble the look it has today.
+After the original concrete surface of the Forecourt has been removed, and exterior fire lines, utilities, sewer, and drainage trenched in, minor grade alterations were made by bringing in fill to reduce the steepness of the slope from the entrance gate for the purpose of meeting the Americans with Disabilities Act (ADA) requirements.
+An accessible, step-free paths were constructed to connect the courtyard to the fountain, gardens, and Downie Museum.
+All drainage issues were remedied the historic fountain now works properly, and the entire Basilica Forecourt was resurfaced with a new concrete/river stone with brick borders to resemble the look it had previously.

-To stay informed on the Downie Forecourt Project and other Carmel Mission Foundation programs please click the following links join our newsletter below.
+To stay informed on Carmel Mission Foundation programs please click the following links join our newsletter below.